Mihonarium/moratorium.ai/docs/intro.md

 ***Is there evidence that these dangers are real?***

-It is important to note that existential risk from AI is speculative in nature: the threat is posed by technology that does not yet exist.
-The behaviour of the current AI systems shouldn't be taken as much evidence one way or another, as the existential risk depends on dynamics in systems smarter than humans, which are expected to be different from the dynamics in the current systems.
+It is important to note that existential risk from AI is speculative in nature: this threat is posed by technology that does not yet exist.
+The behaviour of current AI systems shouldn't be taken as much evidence one way or another, as the existential risk depends on dynamics in systems smarter than humans, which are expected to be different from the dynamics in the current systems.

 That said, according to [forecasters](https://www.metaculus.com/questions/3479/date-weakly-general-ai-is-publicly-known/) and public statements[\[4\]](https://www.youtube.com/watch?v=Nlkk3glap_U) from the top AI labs, unless something interferes with the speed of AI progress, we might have between 2 and 15 years until the technology in question: artificial general intelligence.

-And researchers do indeed observe behaviour that supports the claims, even in systems where it should be far easier to solve than in superintelligent AIs.
+And researchers do indeed observe behaviour that supports these claims, even in systems where it should be far easier to solve than in superintelligent AIs.
 There are examples of inner misalignment: AI systems pursuing goals different from what the creators of these systems hoped they would and gave rewards for.
 There are examples of AI systems attempting to deceive or manipulate humans when it helps (or they think it helps) them survive, get higher reward, or achieve other goals.[\[5\]](https://arxiv.org/pdf/2210.01790.pdf)[\[6\]](https://openai.com/research/learning-from-human-preferences#challenges)[\[7\]](https://www.lesswrong.com/posts/jtoPawEhLNXNxvgTT/bing-chat-is-blatantly-aggressively-misaligned)[\[8\]](https://arxiv.org/pdf/2212.09251.pdf)

 ***Can regulation on a national level decrease our competitiveness?***